dougeby/IntuneDocs/intune-classic/whats-new/previous-intune-releases.md

 __Improve the app provisioning profile update experience__ Apple iOS line of business mobile apps are built with a provisioning profile included and code signed with a certificate.
 When the app runs on an iOS device, iOS confirms the integrity of the iOS app and enforces policies defined by the provisioning profile.

 The enterprise signing certificate you use to sign apps typically lasts for 3 years.
 However, the provisioning profile expires after 1 year.
 With this update, Intune gives you the tools to proactively deploy a new provisioning profile policy to devices that have apps that are near expiry while the certificate is still valid.
-For more information, see [Use iOS mobile provisioning profile policies to keep your line of business apps up to date](/intune-classic/deploy-use/ios-mobile-app-provisioning-profiles).
+For more information, see [Use iOS mobile provisioning profile policies to keep your line of business apps up-to-date](/intune-classic/deploy-use/ios-mobile-app-provisioning-profiles).
 <!--- TFS 1280247--->

 __Xamarin SDK for Intune apps is available__